-The National Soccer Team is governed by the Brazilian Football Confederation.
-Brazil has the best overall performance in FIFA World Cup history with 76 victories and only 19 losses in 114 matches played.
+The Brazilian Football Confederation governs the National Soccer Team.
+Brazil boasts the best overall performance in FIFA World Cup history, with 76 victories and only 19 losses in a total of 114 matches played.

-Carlo Ancelotti is the current coach, and Danilo is the captain of the Brazilian football team.
-Cafu was the most capped player for the national team with 142 caps and 5 goals.
+Carlo Ancelotti is the current head coach, and Danilo is the captain of the Brazilian national football team.
+Cafu holds the record for the most caps for the national team, with 142 appearances and 5 goals.

 Neymar is the top goalscorer (128 caps with 79 goals), Pele (92 caps with 77 goals), and Ronaldo (98 caps with 62 goals) are in second and third positions in the sequence.